 This well-named hummingbird visits the feeders in small numbers every day.
 Sexes are similar.
 It is the only hummingbird at the feeders with a rufous tail and largely orange bill.

 Tail-length in males varies somewhat, but long-tailed individuals are absolutely spectacular!
 Females are very different, with short tails and rufous on the belly bordered above by a white band on the chest.
-They are generally daily visitors to the feeders, but occasionally are mysteriously absent for days at a time.
+Sylphs are generally daily visitors to the feeders but occasionally are mysteriously absent for days at a time.
 A Chocó endemic.

-A beautiful Chocó endemic, seen on most days at the feeders.
-The male is distinctive with its bright purple throat and extensive white in the tail; females are medium-sized, straight-billed, green hummingbirds with heavily spotted throats, and show a prominent white mark behind the eye.
-They also show a prominent white marking in the tail.
+A beautiful Chocó endemic, seen most days at the feeders.
+The male is distinctive with a bright purple throat and extensive white in the tail; females are medium-sized, straight-billed, green hummingbirds with heavily spotted throats, and a prominent white mark behind the eye.
+They also have a prominent white mark in the tail.

-This tiny hummer has become less common at Tandayapa as the forest near the lodge has naturally regenerated over time, since it tends to avoid dense forest.
+Since it tends to avoid dense forest, this tiny hummer has become less common at Tandayapa as the forest near the lodge has naturally regenerated over time.
 Even still, it can be seen most days at the feeders.
-The male is a tiny, all shimmering green hummingbird.
+The male is a tiny, shimmering all green hummingbird.
 The female resembles the female Booted Racket-tail, being a small white-breasted hummingbird, but shows a white brow.

 One of only two species in the area that are largely brown, although this one has purple ear markings.

 Often goes missing for a month or so around January.
 Sexes are similar.

 A large and aggressive hummer the blue throat and belly separate it from Green Violetear.
 Good numbers visit the feeder for much of the year, but it can go missing for weeks at a time between January and March.
 Sexes are similar.